clasp-developers/cvm/MACHINE.md

 Pop a dynenv from `destack`: it is a protection dynenv.
 Call its thunk with no arguments.
 This ends a body protected by `cl:unwind-protect` when not performing a nonlocal exit.

+### encell #x3f (index misc)

+Grab the `index`th local value.
+Put it in a fresh cell.
+Put it back.

+This is equivalent to `ref index; make-cell; set index;` but is common enough to get its own instruction.
+And it makes analysis of bytecode a little simpler.

 ```lisp
 (funcall (protection-dynenv-thunk (pop DESTACK)))